joycexhuang/website/content/pages/index.md

 colors: colors-a
 sections:
   - type: TextSection
+    title: >-
-    title: joyce huang is a student based in chicago
+      joyce huang is a student based in chicago studying linguistics and computer science and minoring in asian american studies
     text: ''
     colors: colors-f
     variant: variant-a